astrojuanlu/cookiecutter-pylib/README.md

 - [mypy] for type checks.
 - [black] for automatic Python code formatting.
 - [flake8], [isort] and [pydocstyle] for style checks.
+- [pre-commit] for optional automation of style checks.

 ## Usage